lars-sh/parent/README.md

 ##### @NonNull
 This Lombok annotation adds non-null-checks to method and constructor parameters.
 Those are simple runtime checks, however we decided to go with compile-time checks as described in the next section.

+##### @Builder
+Sadly `@Builder` is incompatible with the default non-nullable concept.
+See https://github.com/rzwitserloot/lombok/issues/1570 for more up-to-date information.

 ##### @Cleanup
 Use try-with-resource statements instead.